Alexander Varbedian

-Alexandre (Arordi) Varbedian (born June 11, 1943 in Marseille, France) is a French-Armenian Armenologist, ethnologist, essentialist and ontologist.
+Alexandre (Arordi) Varbedian (born June 11, 1943, in Marseille, France) is a French-Armenian Armenologist, ethnologist, essentialist and ontologist.

 Early life

 Varbedian was born in a family with roots from Khoy and Sasun-Bitlis and re-emigrated into Armenia in 1948.
 In 1968 he graduated from Architectural Department of the Yerevan Polytechnic Institute; and in 1970 from the actor department of studio "Hayfilm".
 In 1975 after moving back to Marseille he continued his professional activities as an architect, and his ethnological activities as a producer, writer, public speaker, but primarily as an Armenologist, ethnologist and essentialist.

 Mr. Varbetian is a recipient of national and international awards in the first three fields mentioned above.

-Personal works
+Works

 Mr. Varbedian has written for around 50 Armenian, Diaspora and foreign periodicals, he was editor of the London based biweekly "Erebuni" (1987), the first issue of the ethnological journal "Eutyun" (lit.
-Essence) (Yerevan - 1992).
+Essence) (Yerevan – 1992).
 He founded and led the French-Armenian theatrical group "Arvestanoc Sevak" (1978–1981, award winner of JAF-80 Paris Festival).
 He was founder of the Diaspora "Haratevman Ukht" union (1986–1990) and the expanded form of that organization with involvement well-known members of the Armenian intelligentsia.
-He was also founder of "Eutyun" - Temple of National Wisdom (Armenia, since 1990).
+He was also founder of "Eutyun" – Temple of National Wisdom (Armenia, since 1990).

 He had presentations, radio and television programs and numerous activities in Armenia, in almost all centers of the Diaspora and in foreign universities.
 And the main theme of all those is the eternity of the Armenian nation, the programming and disclosure of its main patterns, the presentation and indoctrination of the importance of a national identity.